MK - Marketing (MK)

 MK 615.
 Marketing Seminar.
 (3 Credits)

 A study of marketing theory and the contributions of various behavioral sciences to the area of marketing.
-Prerequisite: MK 360.
+(Offered on sufficient demand).

 MK 616.
 Survey of Marketing Issues and Problems.
 (3 Credits)

 MK 620.
-Sales and Techniques for New Business Development.
+Sales Techniques for New Business Development.
 (3 Credits)

 This course introduces the new business development process by exploring prospecting, information gathering, presentations, handling sales resistance, earning commitment, and follow-up.
 Other topics include buyer behavior, communication skills, prospecting technologies, and CRM.
 (Fall, Spring, Summer).

 MK 625.
 Sales Mangagement Strategies for New Business Development.
 (3 Credits)

 This course provides an overview of the unique opportunities and challenges encountered in the process of managing the professional sales organization.
 Initially, the course focuses on the distinctiveness and the importance of managing new business development.
 From this point, the class begins to assess the aspects of sales management that are critical to the organization's success in various markets (consumer, business, government, and global).
 Each topic is examined through readings, discussions, lectures and specific cases.
 At the conclusion of the course, the student will have an appreciation for not only the unique challenges of new business development, but also the ways in which managers maximize the long-term productivity and profitability of the sales function.
 Prerequisite: MK 620 (Fall, Spring)